swoole/docker-swoole/examples/35-debug-with-yasd/README.md

 This example shows how to debug a Swoole-based web server using [yasd](https://github.com/swoole/yasd) (Yet Another Swoole Debugger) in _Phpstorm_.

+**Please note that yasd is no longer actively maintained, and it only works for lower versions of Swoole (Swoole < 5.0) and PHP (PHP <= 8.0).** We recommend using _Xdebug_ instead for latest versions of Swoole and PHP.

 # How to Use Yasd With Phpstorm

 * In _Phpstorm_, please